 Gulf markets close mixed on growth worries

-Stock markets in the Gulf ended mixed on Thursday, on persistent concerns over slowing economic growth and after the latest U.S. Federal Reserve minutes confirmed its intent to tighten monetary policy quickly.
+BENGALURU: Stock markets in the Gulf ended mixed on Thursday, on persistent concerns over slowing economic growth and after the latest US Federal Reserve minutes confirmed its intent to tighten monetary policy quickly.

 Saudi Arabia’s benchmark index dropped 0.5%, with the kingdom’s biggest lender Saudi National Bank losing 1.6%, while Dr Sulaiman Al-Habib Medical Services retreated 1.9%.